aucad/aml-networks/adversarial/readme.md

-# Adversarial attacks on decision tree Classifier
+# Adversarial attacks on decision tree classifier

-Steps
+We apply adversarial attacks on a (single) non-robust decision tree, trained using IoT-23 dataset:
+CTU-Malware-Capture-44-1, with 237 rows (benign 211, malicious 26), 90 / 10 split; trained using basic
+[scikit learn decision tree][1].
+We then apply various adversarial attacks from the [Adversarial Robustness Toolbox][2] to attack this classifier.
+The results are presented here.

+## Implementation steps

-1. Basic decision tree classifier implementation in `src/tree.py` -- [scikit learn decision tree][1] trained using IoT23 dataset
+1. Basic decision tree classifier implementation in `src/tree.py`

     ```text
     python src/tree.py